Illinois Dog Leash Law

 When walking a dog outside of your premises, it becomes your duty to keep the public safe from any dog-related incidents.
 One aspect of being a responsible dog owner means abiding by your state’s leash laws.
 Laws are in place to keep the public safe, including laws surrounding what limitations pet owners must obey.

 Although it might seem like a freeing experience for the animal, letting improperly trained animals go leash-less increases their chance of being injured by a vehicle.
 Leash laws in particular prevent animals from roaming free and injuring other animals, humans, and even themselves.
-If you or a loved one was injured by an unleashed dog, our Chicago dog bite attorneys can help.
+If you or a loved one was injured by an unleashed dog, our Chicago injury attorneys can help.
 Contact us today to schedule a free consultation with our top-rated team.

 What Are Leash Laws?